Shapiro Negotiations

 9. Silence

 Silence is a powerful and strategic negotiation approach in which one side intentionally refrains from speaking or replying immediately after laying down a proposition, offer, or request.
-This calculated pause generates a noticeable quiet in the conversation, that is typically used to persuade the other side to react, consider, or make a choice.
+This calculated pause generates a noticeable quiet in the conversation that is typically used to persuade the other side to react, consider, or make a choice.
 Negotiators can apply this technique when they’ve made an important offer and want to create pressure for an answer or compromise.
 It can also be helpful when you believe the other party’s reaction will reveal their true intentions.
 When dealing with this strategy, as a negotiator, you must resist the impulse to disrupt it and take some time to consider your position and the nature of the discussion.
 If necessary, politely ask for clarification or further information.

 10. Good Cop / Bad Cop